Helicopter with 16 people on board crashes in Russia's Far East | Business

 Helicopter with 16 people on board crashes in Russia's Far East

-A MI-8 helicopter with 16 people on board crashed in Russia's Far East region of Kamchatka early on Thursday, the emergency service said.
+A Mi-8 helicopter with 16 people on board crashed in Russia's Far East region of Kamchatka early on Thursday, the emergency service said, and news agencies reported nine had been found alive and seven were missing.
+The helicopter operated by Vityaz-Aero company with 13 passengers and three crew hard-landed near a lake on the south of Kamchatka peninsula, the local emergency service said.

-At least seven people survived the hard landing of the helicopter in Kamchatka peninsula, Interfax reported, citing a source.
-TASS news agency, also citing a source, reported that nine people survived the crash.
+A Mi-8 helicopter with 16 people on board crashed in Russia's Far East region of Kamchatka early on Thursday, the emergency service said, and news agencies reported nine had been found alive and seven were missing.

+The helicopter operated by Vityaz-Aero company with 13 passengers and three crew hard-landed near a lake on the south of Kamchatka peninsula, the local emergency service said.
+The helicopter was carrying tourists from Moscow and St Petersburg, state news agency RIA reported, citing a source at the emergency service.
+RIA said the helicopter fell into the lake.

+Nine people were found alive at the scene, Interfax news agency reported, citing a source with Kamchatka's health ministry.
+TASS news agency said seven passengers and two crew members survived the crash, citing an emergency service representative.
+Kamchatka peninsula is popular among tourists for its nature.
+It is more than 6,000 km (3,728 miles) east of Moscow and about 2,000 km west of Alaska.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)